isaacnovaes/notes/udemy-angular-notes.md

   - Then Angular will set the emitted value to the `property`
   - See <https://angular.io/guide/two-way-binding> for more info

+## Directives

-## Directives are instructions in the DOM
+Directives are classes that add additional behavior to elements in your Angular applications

+3 types

+- Attribute
+  - Change the appearance or behavior of an element, component, or another directive.
+- Structural
+  - Change the DOM layout by adding and removing DOM elements.
+- Components

 A directive can provide insight into a DOM object that you cannot change directly.